The Effect of Omitted Variables on the Sign of Regression Coefficients: Measuring the Robustness of the Sign of to Omitted Variables

 \end{corollary}

 Let $\delta^{\text{bp},\text{sign}}(R_\text{long}^2, M)$ denote the corresponding sign change breakdown point.
 For $0 \leq M < \infty$, it is now possible for $\delta^{\text{bp},\text{sign}}(R_\text{long}^2, M) > 1$.
-We illustrate this empirically in section \ref{sec:empirical}.
+We illustrate this empirically in Section \ref{sec:empirical}.

-Thus far we have followed \cite{Oster2019} by considering deviations from the baseline model---our identification results (Theorem \ref{thm:IDset} and Corollary \ref{cor:magnitudeRestrictions}) have assumed the exact value of $\delta$ is known.
-Consequently, when we also make the magnitude restriction A\ref{assn:magnRest} the model can be falsified.
-To avoid this, we next convert the analysis to a relaxation of the baseline model.
+Thus far we have followed \cite{Oster2019} by assuming the exact value of $\delta$, the measure of selection is known.
+We extend previous results by considering a known \textit{bound} on the measure of selection, rather than its exact value.
 Specifically, we make the following assumption.